 This pure Jeffersonian strategy does not ensure that each state receive at least one representative, so the last representatives assigned as $D$ is decreased from a large initial value would have to be shifted to the states without representatives.
 (More generally, enough seats can be shifted to ensure that each state receives any consistent prescribed lower bound $\lambda_s$, and no state exceeds its upper bound $u_s$).

-Interpreted instead as a ranking method, the Jefferson Method (modified to ensure each state's representation falls within allowed bounds) is equivalent to the following iterative process: begin by giving each state its minimum allowed number of representatives (for U.S.~Congressional seats, one for each state) so as to take care of the lower bounds from the start.
+Interpreted instead as a ranking method, the Jefferson Method (modified to ensure each state's representation falls within allowed bounds) is equivalent to the following iterative process: begin by giving each state its minimum allowed number of representatives (for U.S.~Congressional seats, exactly one for each state) so as to take care of the lower bounds from the start.
 Maintain a list of states in decreasing order of $\tfrac{p_s}{a_s' + 1}$, where $a_s'$ is the state's allotment of seats at the current iteration; remove any states which have reached their upper bound; and assign additional representatives from this list in decreasing order, incrementing the selected $a_s'$ and re-sorting after each assignment.
 Note that the ranking score $\tfrac{p_s}{a_s'+1}$ would be the average district size within the $s$th state if the next representative were to be awarded to that state.